maximedrn/opensea-automatic-bulk-upload-and-sale/README.md

 With this Multiprocessing tool, you can upload and list your NFTs **twice as fast**.
 It splits your file into two subfiles, one taking the odd indexes in the metadata file and the other taking the even indexes.
-Then two command prompts open and work like the main robot but at the same time.
+Then two command prompts open and work like the main bot but at the same time.

 Note: it requires a fairly powerful computer (a minimum of 8GB of RAM and a processor with a minimum of 2 cores).
 If your computer has some mismatch with the main bot, do not buy this tool.